 Prepare a large bowl of acidulated water (2 tablespoons white vinegar or lemon juice in a gallon of water).
 Chop the peeled and cored pears into slices or chunks, whichever you prefer.
 Very small pears such as Seckels may be canned whole or in halves.
 Add the chunks or slices to the bowl of acidulated water as you go.
 This step prevents discoloration.
 Once all of the pears are cut up and in the acidulated water, drain them in a colander.

 Briefly Cook the Pears in Syrup, Water, or Juice

 Although pears are most often canned in a simple sugar syrup, it is quite safe to can them in juice or even plain water.
 The canning liquid is a flavoring element, not a safety consideration.
 If using juice, white grape juice is preferred because of its relatively neutral color and flavor.
 If using any other juice, such as apple, you may want to dilute it 50-50 with water so that the flavor of the juice does not overpower the flavor of the pears.
 Bring the syrup, juice, or water to a boil.
 Add the chunks or slices of pears and simmer them for 2 minutes.

 Fill the Canning Jars

 Your canning jars do not need to be sterilized for canning pears, but they do need to be clean and crack or chip-free.
-They also need to be hot - fill them with very hot water, and then empty them just before filling with fruit.
+They also need to be hot.
+To do this, fill them with very hot water and then empty them just before filling with fruit.

-Ladle the hot liquid that the pears simmered in over the fruit, leaving 1/2-inch head space in each jar.
+Ladle the hot liquid that the pears simmered in over the fruit, leaving 1/2-inch headspace in each jar.
 Wipe the rims of the jars with a clean, damp paper or cloth towel (any food on a jar rim could prevent a good seal).
+Secure canning lids.